 The Master of Science with a major in Criminal Justice (MSCJ) program is an accelerated degree program that provides education for both pre- and mid-career individuals serving their communities as law enforcement, corrections, or court practitioners.
 The curriculum is designed to prepare these professionals to assume key leadership roles within the justice system or the private sector.

 The program prepares students to assume key leadership roles as professionals working in fire safety, law enforcement, social work, and other related fields.
 Students will learn to analyze criminal justice issues and implement change within the criminal justice system by developing skills in program planning and evaluation, policy formation and analysis, and critical thinking.

-Students may also apply for the Certificate Program which is a stand-alone certificate in any of the concentration areas.
-This consists of six classes each for a total of 18 credit hours.
+Alternatively, students may also apply for the Certificate Program which is a stand-alone certificate in any of the concentration areas.
+This consists of six classes each (CRJ563 plus five concentration classes) for a total of 18 credit hours.

 Pursuing this degree could open doors for students to pursue a variety of opportunities.
 Whether they plan to enhance their career in criminal justice, teach, or pursue their doctorate, a degree from Trine will give students the competitive edge they need to be successful.